-As in the workplace, students are expected to be in their seats promptly in the morning, after break, and after lunch.
+As in the workplace, students are expected to be in their class promptly in the morning, after break, and after lunch.
 Students are expected to notify the faculty before the start of class of any anticipated tardies.
+Any student who is tardy and/or leaves early for 20% or more of the number of days scheduled for any given 9-week period will be placed on a behavior contract.
+Probationary status will terminate when the number of tardies/early departures no longer exceeds 20% of the completed scheduled attendance days.
 Students may inform faculty at least a day in advance or students must call the Baking & Pastry Arts Program at 589-2250, extension 1866, and leave a message for the faculty.